Vladeta-Milosavljevic/VM-Gigs/README.md

 # VM-Gigs

-Example job listing site project made using Django, Alpine Js and Jquery
+Example job listing site project made using Django, Alpine Js, Jquery and Bootstrap 5

 ## This Project includes the following: